Updated February 3, 2017

 - Cost: American ($32 for adults, $18 for children)

 - The main idea: Minnie and friends mingle at this breakfast on-site, with seating inside and out.
 Most people like indoor seating better because interaction is a bit more likely and weather isn’t a factor.
+I’ve dined outside several times and have had great experiences each time, however.

 - Current, general feedback from this meal include great satisfaction in both the food and interaction with characters, plus the amount of characters you’re likely to see.
 I completely agree!

-- Typical (but not guaranteed characters): Chip n Dale, Minnie, Hook, Tigger, Eeyore, Fairy Godmother, Winnie the Pooh, and Rafiki.
+- Typical (but not guaranteed characters): Chip n Dale, Minnie, Hook, Tigger, Eeyore, Fairy Godmother, Winnie the Pooh, Max, and Rafiki.
 (By far the most I’ve seen at a character meal – and they have GREAT interaction.
 This is my favorite character meal.
 I saw Pinocchio last visit!
 Others have reported seeing the mice from Cinderella.

 Character meals are a special way to celebrate at Disneyland.
 Choose the best meal for your family, make your reservation ASAP and prepare for the fun ahead!